Zerschranzer/arch-gaming-setup/README.md

 5. Follow the on-screen prompts

 Note: This script should be run on a fresh Arch Linux installation.
 Always review scripts before running them with root privileges.
+Make sure you created a user with sudo rights before running this script.